 - Set a call-to-action button – on your Page, make sure you click the call-to-action button and select the most appropriate one for your page

 - Post consistently – the more posts your Page or Group has, the higher it will rank.
 If you don’t have an active community yet, make sure you’re posting engaging content a few times a week

 - Fill out all information – again, this one applies across the board.
 Make sure you’ve filled in a searchable title, location information, and an optimized description

-- Consistently work on building engagement – remember, Facebook is all about connections and prioritizes posts and pages that are liked by user’s friends.
-The more follows or likes you have, the larger your network will be
+- Consistently work on building engagement – remember, Facebook is all about connections and prioritizes posts and pages that are liked by the user’s friends.
+The more follows or likes you have, the larger your network will be.

 Facebook Search FAQ:

 Does Facebook Search Offer Any Kind of Filtering?